 From ~$1,500-$3,500/yr

 Adds fire and theft protection for your Ferrari.
-Provides some coverage for stored vehicles but leaves you exposed to accident damage, which is a significant risk given repair costs.
+Provides some coverage for stored vehicles but leaves you exposed to accident damage, which can be catastrophically expensive.

 • Third-party property damage